DiffTune: Auto-Tuning through Auto-Differentiation: Method

-where $\mathbf{x}$, $\mathbf{u}$, $\mathbf{u}_{ad}$, and $\boldsymbol{\sigma}$ stand for state, baseline control (of the to-be-tuned controller), $\mathcal{L}_1$AC, and uncertainty, respectively.
-Here, $\boldsymbol \sigma$ is matched uncertainty and we defer the discussion of unmatched uncertainty to future work due to space limitation.
-The $\mathcal{L}_1$AC $\mathbf{u}_{ad}$ aims to cancel out the uncertainty $\boldsymbol \sigma$.
-Intuitively, $\mathcal{L}_1$AC compensates for the uncertainties that are lumped from the dynamics as additive terms such that the dynamics of the real system equal to the nominal dynamics plus the additive terms (see \cite{hovakimyan2010L1,wu20221,pravitra2020L1,hanover2021performance} for details of how $\mathcal{L}_1$AC is implemented).
-It can be shown that $\norm{\mathbf{u}_{ad} + \boldsymbol{\sigma}}$ is bounded \cite{wang2012l1,gahlawat21a}, which renders the uncertain system~\eqref{eq: real dynamics to explain how L1 works} behaving similar to the nominal system $ \dot{\mathbf{x}} = f(\mathbf{x},t) + B(\mathbf{x},t)\mathbf{u}$.
+with $s$ being the complex variable in the frequency domain, and $C(s)$ is the transfer function of the low-pass filter (LPF).
+The LPF is used here because the compensation is limited by the bandwidth of the actuator, where only the low-frequency components of $\hat{\boldsymbol{\sigma}}$ can be implemented by the actuator.
+It can be shown that the residual $\norm{\boldsymbol{\sigma}_\text{m} + \boldsymbol{u}_\text{ad}}$ is bounded \cite{wang2012l1,gahlawat21a}, and the error norm $\norm{{\boldsymbol{x}^\star} - \boldsymbol{x}}$ between the nominal state ${\boldsymbol{x}^\star}$ and the closed-loop state $\boldsymbol{x}$ in~\eqref{eq: real dynamics to explain how L1 works} is uniformly bounded both in transient and steady-state~\cite{wu2023L1QuadFull,gahlawat21a}, which renders the uncertain system~\eqref{eq: real dynamics to explain how L1 works} behaving similar to the nominal system~\eqref{eq: nominal dynamics to explain L1}.
 Therefore, the sensitivity propagation remains unchanged while $\mathcal{L}_1$AC handles the uncertainties.
-We will illustrate how the $\mathcal{L}_1$AC facilitates the tuning in Section~\ref{sec: simulation}.
+We will illustrate how the $\mathcal{L}_1$AC facilitates the auto-tuning of a physical system in Sections~\ref{sec: simulation} and~\ref{sec: experiments}.